anoopk-0/DevOps/01-fundamentals/04-about-git.md

     - are two different strategies in Git used to integrate changes from one branch into another.

+    - `Merge`:combines the changes from two branches and creates a merge commit.
+It preserves the history of both branches, which can make it easier to understand the context of changes but can also create a more complex commit history.
-    - Merge: Use merge when preserving the full history of changes and the branching structure is important.
+       Use merge when preserving the full history of changes and the branching structure is important.
 It's generally safer and simpler for collaborative workflows, especially with shared branches like main or develop.
 When you merge branches, Git takes the endpoint of both branches and creates a new commit that combines the changes.
 This results in a merge commit, which has two parent commits (one from each branch).

+    - `Rebase`: moves or reapplies commits from one branch onto another.
+It results in a linear commit history and is useful for cleaning up history before merging.
+However, it rewrites commit history, which can be problematic if the branch is shared with others.
-    - Rebase: Use rebase when you want to maintain a cleaner and more linear history.
+      Use rebase when you want to maintain a cleaner and more linear history.
 It's particularly useful for feature branches or when preparing a branch for integration into another branch (like main or develop).
 However, exercise caution when rebasing commits that have already been pushed and shared with others.
 Git takes the commits from your current branch (say, a feature branch) and places them on top of another branch (usually master or another main branch).
+      -

-3. `git rm --cached path/to/file_name`: To remove a file from both your local repository and the remote
+1. `git rm --cached path/to/file_name`: To remove a file from both your local repository and the remote

-4. `git push -d origin branch_name`: delete the file in the remote
+2. `git push -d origin branch_name`: delete the file in the remote

-5. `git reset --hard <commit_hash>`: to revert to a specific commit in local
+3. `git reset --hard <commit_hash>`: to revert to a specific commit in local

     ```s
         # Revert changes locally